Fair Food Directory

 Any surplus of:

-- Homegrown herbs, fruit, veggies and eggs
+• Homegrown herbs, fruit, veggies and eggs.

-- Seeds, seedlings and edible plants
+• Seeds, seedlings and edible plants.

-- Preserved or prepared foods, like pickles and jams
+• Preserved or prepared foods, like pickles and jams.

-- Growing materials, like pots and worm castings
+• Growing materials, like pots and worm castings.

 Crop swaps in the Illawarra

-How to start your own?
+How to start a crop swap in your community:

 1. Gather a couple of friends